DhruvViradiya1515/Heart-Failure-Prediction/README.md

 Now hit the Predict button.
 If everything goes well, you should  be able to see the following output on the HTML page!
 ![alt text](./images/results.png)

+> Note : These steps are for deployment of model on localhost.
+You can also use Procfile to host it on Heroku Server.